Connextstrategy/Electric-Vehicles-In-Washington-State/README.md

 ![Screenshot 2023-10-24 161144](https://github.com/Connextstrategy/Electric-Vehicles-In-Washington-State/assets/18508699/9631e861-5906-47d3-ac8d-faa1fb018d62)

 * Ensure you are building your own PostgreSQL file.
-Have log in and password and put it into
+Have log in and password and put it into code

 ## Help